brandur/sorg/content/fragments/apple-2016.md

 the absolute build quality of Apple's laptops, my next computer has always been an easy decision.

-But in recent years, Apple has evened out the equation through a combination of total negligence towards most of their computing lineups, and a series of highly impractical product and design decisions that suggest a new core value for the company: form over function.
+But more recently, Apple has evened out the equation through a combination of total negligence towards most of their computing lineups, and a series of highly impractical product and design decisions that suggest a new core value for the
+company: form over function.
 Specifically, these major releases:

 * (March 2015) The 12" MacBook was an early hint of more to come.
 I actually really like this laptop and still use it every day, but Apple's decision to